Whistleblowing Process Safe Places UK

 Safe Places for Children UK understands that staff members have a legal obligation to blow the whistle regarding situations that relates to passing on information concerning serious wrongdoing within the organisation and that falls outside of the grievance and complaints processes.

-The serious wrongdoing will typically (although not necessarily) be something they have witnessed at work.
-To be covered by whistleblowing law, the disclosure must be a ‘qualifying disclosure’.
+Whistleblowing refers to the disclosure of information relating to serious wrongdoing within the organisation.
+The wrongdoing will typically (although not necessarily) be something witnessed at work.
+To be protected by whistleblowing law, the disclosure must be a ‘qualifying disclosure’.
 This is any disclosure of information which, in the reasonable belief of the worker making the disclosure, is made in the public interest and tends to show that one or more of the following has occurred, is occurring or is likely to occur:

 A criminal offence (this may include, for example, types of financial impropriety such as fraud);